Original Research Article

-Literature review must include all the relevant materials used for study.
-It is preferable to organize the literature review briefly under: Conceptual and Theoretical Framework; Methodological Framework; and Empirical Framework.
+The literature review must include all the relevant materials used for the study.
+It is preferable to organize the literature review briefly under Conceptual and Theoretical Framework; Methodological Framework; and Empirical Framework.

 Materials and Methods

-This should include brief description of study area, design of the study, the study participants (sample size and procedures of sampling), the data collection procedures, data entry, data analysis and interpretation, and ethical issues if necessary.
+This should include a brief description of the study area, the design of the study, the study participants (sample size and procedures of sampling), the data collection procedures, data entry, data analysis and interpretation, and ethical issues if necessary.

 Conclusion and Recommendation

 Based on the results/findings of the study, a conclusion should be drawn which can prove or disapprove the study undertaken on scientific or rational grounds.
 Based on the findings of the study, the recommendation should be forwarded (if any).